Experiences Inspiring Art- Yoshita’s Travel Story of Valley of Flowers

 The shift in vision

-And there was only one way to know- to start the adventure.
+And there was only one way to know, to start the adventure.

 An unforgettable experience

-Yoshita met a tonne of people on the trek.
+Yoshita met a ton of people on the trek.
 Along with her trek batchmates, she also had ample chance to interact with the locals of Govindghat and Ghangaria.
 She loved talking to the villagers and asking them about the regional folktales.
-She heard about the myths of the Valley of Flowers and Hemkund Sahib, and some other tales that spoke of the valiant villagers against animal attacks.
+She heard about the myths of the Valley of Flowers and Hemkund Sahib and some other tales that spoke of the valiant villagers against animal attacks.

-The trek leaders were also very encouraging, patting her shoulder whenever she was thinking of giving up, and motivating her to keep moving.
+The trek leaders were also very encouraging, patting her shoulder whenever she was thinking of giving up and motivating her to keep moving.
 And so she did, walking into the campsite with a smile on her face that reflected a sense of glory.

-I could do this today!
+She thought, I could do this today!
 I could push myself this much.
 I will do it tomorrow as well.

 Walking through pine and deodar forests, crossing bridges and valleys, and looking up to the stunning Nilgiri and Gauri Parvat, she was in awe.
 Being a content writer, she always believed that the main inspirations of any art form come from nature.
-It stimulates our thinking.
+It stimulates thinking.

-She also believed-
+She also believed:

-We are surrounded by stories, every soul we meet, every place we go to, and everything we do, comprises a story.
-You just need to know how to frame it with words and put it in writing!
+We are surrounded by stories; every soul we meet, every place we go to, and everything we do comprises a story.
+You just need to know how to frame it with words and put it in writing.

 The final turn